Organization

 Visit SBCs for more detailed information on setting up SBCs.

-For setting up the Organization tab, you will need the public address of your Session Border Controller (SBC), softswitch, or Private Branch eXchange (PBX).
-This is the IP address that will send SIP INVITE messages to sip.clearip.com.
+For setting up the Organization tab, the public address of the Session Border Controller (SBC), softswitch, or Private Branch eXchange (PBX) is required.
+This is the IP address that will send SIP INVITEs to sip.clearip.com.

-Click the Organization tab and select the SBCs option to display the SBC screen.
+Click the Organization tab and select the SBCs option to display the SBC page.
 Click the Add button to fill out the form for adding SBCs.

-• Enter a display name for the SBC and add the public IP address of the SBC.
-We recommend that the SBC display name be a meaningful name that is easy to remember.
+• Enter a Name for the SBC and add the public IP Address of the SBC.
+It is recommended that the SBC Name be a meaningful name that is easy to remember.

 • Select any other appropriate options.
-Your SBC will show up in the SBC window as below:
+The SBC will show up in the SBC page as a row in the table.

 Add Default Service Provider, Group, User

-The recommended best practice for initial testing is to add a Default Service Provider, Default Group, and Default User.
-These default settings will ensure that every call from your SBC will be mapped to a ClearIP user and processed.
-If a call cannot be mapped to a ClearIP user, ClearIP will return a SIP 403 Forbidden message.
-Later, you can add more Service Providers, Groups, or Users based on your requirements.
+The recommended best practice for initial setup is to add a Default Service Provider, Default Group, and Default User.
+These default settings will ensure that every call from the SBC will be mapped to ClearIP and processed.
+If a call cannot be mapped to a ClearIP User, ClearIP will return a SIP 403 Forbidden message.
+More Service Providers, Groups, or Users can be added later, based on network requirements.

-If your account has provisioned multiple Operators, then each Operator must be configured with its own Default Service Provider, Default Group, and Default User.
+If multiple Operators have been provisioned, each Operator must be configured with its own Default Service Provider, Default Group, and Default User.

 Add Default Service Provider

-Click the Organization tab and select the Service Providers option to display the Service Providers screen.
+Click the Organization tab and select the Service Providers option to display the Service Providers page.
 Click the Add button to fill out the form for adding Service Providers.
 Add a Default Service Provider to get started.
-Default Service Provider

 Add Default Group

-Once you create a Default Service Provider, create a Default Group within the Default Service Provider.
-Select the Groups option in the Organization tab, and then click the Add button to add the Default Group.
-After creating Default Group, you can create more targeted groups to categorize your calls.
-Default Group
+Once a Default Service Provider is created, create a Default Group within the Default Service Provider.
+Select the Groups option in the Organization tab and click the Add button to add the Default Group.
+After creating Default Group, more targeted Groups can be created to categorize calls more specifically.

 Add Default User

-Select the Users option within the Organization tab, then click the Add button to add the Default User.
-In the Service Provider and Group fields, select the Default Service Provider and Default Group you created previously.
-Enter “Default User” as the User.
-For getting started with the Default User, you can leave the header and tag identifier fields blank.
-Later, you can add more users if needed.
-Default User
+Select the Users option within the Organization tab and click the Add button to add the Default User.
+In the Service Provider and Group fields, select the Default Service Provider and Default Group already created.
+Enter “Default User” as the Name.
+For getting started with the Default User, the header and tag identifier fields can be left blank.
+More Users can be added later is required.

 Distinguish Inbound and Outbound Calls

-If you plan to only send calls of the same direction to ClearIP such as only using ClearIP to monitor outbound calls, then you can skip this step.
+If the intention is to only send calls of the same direction to ClearIP, such as only using ClearIP to monitor outbound calls, this step can be skipped.

 There are primarily 3 methods for ClearIP to distinguish call traffic direction: